Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 They create this silly notion of a war on women, wherein an entire political party is supposed to hate women and is supposed to do everything it can to keep women down.

-And they're actually media people who believe it and amplify it, and then you've got actual brain-dead Democrats that believe it.
+And then you've got actual brain-dead Democrats that believe it.

-So you can't blame people like Mrs. Clinton thinking they're gonna score with it.
+So you can't blame people like Mrs. Clinton thinking they're going to score with it.

-But stop and think for war on women.
+But stop and think for a war on women.

 An entire American political party wants to conduct a war on women because they hate them.